MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-certificate.md

 ---
-description: A certificate for use with the package and placed in the system certificate stores.
+description: A certificate for use with the package and placed in the system certificate stores (Windows 10).
 Search.Product: eADQiWindows 10XVcnh
 title: Certificate (Windows 10) ms.assetid: d3682c0f-fb91-466a-a612-a60c1e6025c9